Low-Rank Filtering and Smoothing for Sequential Deep Learning: Experiments

 \section{Experiments}

-We first demonstrate that our algorithmically efficient diagonal plus low-rank approximation of the GGN can be competitive with other weight-space regularizers proposed in the literature (\Cref{sec:exp_GGN}).
-Next, we showcase the benefits of the filtering framework by studying how domain knowledge can be integrated via the dynamics model, specifically, the process noise matrix $\mQ$ (\Cref{sec:exp_Q}).
-Finally, we examine the benefits of Bayesian smoothing and find that, among other things, it can boost the performance of task-specific models learned ``earlier'', without renewed access to data (\Cref{sec:exp_smoother}).
+We showcase the benefits of the filtering framework by first studying how domain knowledge can be integrated via the dynamics model (\cref{sec:exp_Q}).
+Next, we examine the benefits of smoothing and find that it can boost the performance of task-specific models learned ``earlier'', without renewed access to data (\cref{sec:exp_smoother}).
+Lastly, we analyze our diagonal plus low-rank approximation of the GGN, used to make the filtering \& smoothing operations efficient, comparing it to other weight-space regularizers proposed in the literature (\cref{sec:exp_GGN}).